OHSU Research Mentors

 Pepper J. Schedin, Ph.D.

-Dr. Schedin is a Professor of Cell, Developmental and Cancer Biology.
+Dr. Pepper J. Schedin is a Professor of Cell, Developmental and Cancer Biology.
 Their research focuses on the prevention and treatment of young women’s breast cancer, with a specific focus on how recent childbirth promotes breast cancer metastasis.
-They are currently mentoring 2 undergraduates, 1 graduate and 2 postdoctoral fellows.
-They are a faculty mentor on 2 OHSU training grants.
+They are currently mentoring two undergraduates, one graduate and two postdoctoral fellows.
+They are a faculty mentor on two OHSU training grants.
 Dr. Schedin was the recipient of the Excellence in Teaching Award, Cancer Biology 7600, Department of Pathology, UCHSC, Denver, CO; Dean’s Mentoring Award, In recognition of Exemplary Thesis Advising, Anschutz Medical Campus Graduate School University of Colorado, Denver, CO; and the Recipient of the 2019 Scientific Mentoring and Development Award from the Office of Continuing Professional Development for developing the Early Career Faculty Advancement Program for researchers, which includes all early career research faculty within OHSU’s School of Medicine.

 Fikadu Tafesse, Ph.D.

-Dr. Tafesse is an Associate Professor of Molecular Microbiology & Immunology.
-Their research focuses on studying the intriguing phenomena of how human pathogens use the host metabolic pathways during infection.
-They are currently mentoring five graduate students.
+Dr. Fikadu Tafesse is an Associate Professor of Molecular Microbiology & Immunology.
+His research focuses on studying the intriguing phenomena of how human pathogens use the host metabolic pathways during infection.
+Dr. Tafesse is currently mentoring five graduate students.
 They are a faculty mentor on two OHSU training grants.

 Henrique von Gersdorff, Ph.D.

-Dr. Von Gersdorff is a Professor and Senior Scientist at the Vollum Institute, OHSU.
+Dr. Henrique Von Gersdorff is a Professor and Senior Scientist at the Vollum Institute, OHSU.
 His research is focused on sensory neuroscience and synapse function and development.
-They are currently mentoring 3 postdoctoral fellows, 2 research associates, and 1 Ph.D. student.
+Dr. Von Gersdorff is currently mentoring three postdoctoral fellows, two research associates, and one Ph.D. student.

-Dr. Walker is an Assistant Professor of Behavioral Neuroscience.
-Their research focuses on the molecular mechanisms underlying sex differences in substance use disorder vulnerability.
-They are currently mentoring 5 undergraduate/graduate/postdoc student(s).
-They are a faculty mentor on 3 OHSU training grants.
+Dr. Deena Walker is an Assistant Professor of Behavioral Neuroscience.
+Her research focuses on the molecular mechanisms underlying sex differences in substance use disorder vulnerability.
+Dr. Walker is currently mentoring five undergraduate/graduate/postdoc student(s).
+She is a faculty mentor on three OHSU training grants.

 Daniel Zuckerman, Ph.D.

-Dr. Zuckerman is a Professor of Biomedical Engineering.
-Their research employs physics-based computational methods to simulate and analyze biological data from molecular to cellular scales.
-They are a faculty member on two OHSU training grants.
+Dr. Daniel Zuckerman is a Professor of Biomedical Engineering.
+His research employs physics-based computational methods to simulate and analyze biological data from molecular to cellular scales.
+He is a faculty member on two OHSU training grants.
 Dr. Zuckerman is the recipient of the University of Pittsburgh School of Medicine Distinguished Mentor Award (2015-16).
 Given once per year after a nomination process requiring external letters.